haleemzahid/DLE_Blog_Factory/README.md

 # Blog factory for meta DLE
 <!-- Deployment trigger: 2025-12-22 -->

-This is a Payload CMS project configured for deployment on Vercel with Next.js.
+This is a Blog Factory project configured for deployment on Vercel with Next.js.

 ## Getting Started